Previous Post: Anishinaabe Pictograph Sites of Ontario.

 I had read a brief article of his on the massive and impossible-to-miss Bloodvein moose – the one we somehow paddled right by at the end of our trip down the Bloodvien without even seeing!

-On finding a copy of the Journal at the Toronto Reference Library (April 2017) I was amazed to find that the Steinbring “article” actually makes up the entire contents of the journal for that year!
+On finding a copy of the Journal at the Toronto Reference Library in April 2017, I was amazed to find that the Steinbring “article” actually makes up the entire contents of the Journal for that year!
 I started reading and after an hour decided to photocopy the entire article so I could bring it home with me.
 It took a half-hour and $13. to get the job done!